G5/g5-configurator/README.md

 1. Set environment variables `HEROKU_APP_NAME` and `HEROKU_API_KEY`.
 Defaults are set in `config/initializers/env.rb`.

-### Optional: Set the Orion Namespace
+### Optional: Set the App Namespace
-Used to determine the top-level namespace for your Orion infrastructure (e.g. the `g5` in `g5-ch-ab123-my-apartments`).
+Used to determine the top-level namespace for your infrastructure (e.g. the `g5` in `g5-ch-ab123-my-apartments`).
 If you plan on building a parallel infrastructure with a separate prefix for its deployed applications, you should set this.

-1. Set environment variable `ORION_NAMESPACE`.
+1. Set environment variable `APP_NAMESPACE`.
 Defaults are set in `config/initializers/env.rb`.

 ## Authors